Actindo-AG/Documentation/Core1Platform/UsingDocumentation/02_Structure.md

 The *Actindo Core1 Platform* documentation pursues the goal that you can quickly find your way around the information that we provide you on the modules or plugins.
 For this reason, the documentation follows a strong structure so that you can quickly find the information you require.
 This topic provides you with a description of each section and the content you can expect there.

-> [Info] The *Get started* documentation you currently read does not follow these principles, because too much different subjects are described here.
+> [Info] The *Get started* documentation you currently read does not follow these principles strictly, because too much different subjects are described here.

 The Actindo Core1 module/plugin documentation has the following structure, whereby each section starts with a TOC document giving an overview of its content: